Programme

 Department of Pathology, Microbiology, & Immunology, Vanderbilt University Medical Center, Nashville, United States Microbe-Host Interactions PhD Program, Vanderbilt University, Nashville, United States

-An overview of C difficile infection incidence around the world, with a focus on France
+An overview of the incidence of C. difficile infection around the world, with a focus on France

 Jennifer Moisi